winny-/dgltool/README.md

 ## Features

 - A configuration file to describe SSH and `DGLAUTH` environment settings.
-- Simple full-match aliases to connect to an account.
+- Simple full-match aliases to connect to an account. `dgltool ssh youralias`
+- Backup hardfought.org account data via `dgltool rc backup youralias`

 ## Wishlist

-- Commands to back up and restore configs
+- Commands to back up and restore configs (wip - see `dgltool rc backup`)
 - Option to run game session in tmux session
 - Or some other way to introduce game macros or scripting.